lomorage/lomo-docker/README.md

-    -s  SUBNET      Subnet of the host network(like 192.168.1.0/24), required -g  GATEWAY     gateway of the host network(like 192.168.1.1), required -n  NETWORK_INF network interface of the host network(like eth0), required -a  VLAN_ADDR   vlan address to be used(like 192.168.1.99), required -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to "8000", optional -P  LOMOW_PORT  lomo-web service port exposed on host machine, default to "8001", optional
+    -s  SUBNET      Subnet of the host network(like 192.168.1.0/24), required -g  GATEWAY     gateway of the host network(like 192.168.1.1), required -n  NETWORK_INF network interface of the host network(like eth0), required -t  VLAN_TYPE   vlan type, can be "macvlan" or "ipvlan" -a  VLAN_ADDR   vlan address to be used(like 192.168.1.99), required -p  LOMOD_PORT  lomo-backend service port exposed on host machine, default to "8000", optional -P  LOMOW_PORT  lomo-web service port exposed on host machine, default to "8001", optional